dewadg/haro/README.md

 ```

 ### Registering subscribers
-`Pubub.RegisterSubscriber` can be used to register a subscriber (callback).
+`Pubsub.RegisterSubscriber` can be used to register a subscriber (callback).

 - A topic should be declared before registering a subscriber
 - A topic can have more than 1 subscriber